 Step #7 – Wait, then check

 Remember that oxygen absorbers use up oxygen, not air.
 Air is only 21%(ish) oxygen.
 This means that nearly 80% of the air will still remain.
 So, your packages may not look like they’ve been vacuum sealed.
-However, there should be a slight reduction in the residual amount of air in the bag (and if you forced as much air a out as possible before you sealed it, the package may look vacuum sealed).
+However, there should be a slight reduction in the residual amount of air in the bag (and if you forced as much air out as possible before you sealed it, the package might look vacuum-sealed).

 Step #8 – Repeat steps 4-5 for each container

-This step is important because if your oxygen absorbers go bad it won’t matter if you know how to use oxygen abosrbers or not!
+This step is important because if your oxygen absorbers go bad it won’t matter if you know how to use oxygen absorbers or not!

-Make sure to store your leftover oxygen absorbers in an airtight mason jar.
-They should last six months-one year.
+So, make sure to store your leftover oxygen absorbers in an airtight mason jar.
+They should last six months to one year.
 Be sure you check them again before you use them (if they are hard or chunky, toss ’em out).

 Many people assume that oxygen absorbers and a FoodSaver do the same thing.
-They don’t.
+In fact, they don’t.
 It is important to know the difference when learning how to use oxygen absorbers.

 Oxygen absorbers remove oxygen.
-In fact, they remove essentially ALL oxygen (99.99%) which is requiryeped for long term storage of foods (0.01-0.02 % oxygen left is the safe range).
+In fact, they remove essentially ALL oxygen (99.99%) which is required for long term storage of foods (0.01-0.02 % oxygen left is the safe range).